VIDEO NOW AVAILABLE: The Future of Health Care?: Medicaid Buy-In and State Trailblazing in Health Care

 States have begun to explore Medicaid Buy-In policies, which allow people to purchase government backed health insurance or Medicaid-like plans.
 What form this policy takes will vary by the state and each state will need to navigate the complexities of the private insurance market federal rules and legal limitations of the reach of states.
-This event will examine current Medicaid Buy-In proposals, the opportunities they present to improve affordability, and the potential challenges that states may face in implementing them.
+This event examined current Medicaid Buy-In proposals, the opportunities they present to improve affordability, and the potential challenges that states may face in implementing them.

-This event is free and open to the public.
-Lunch will be available.
-RSVP now!
+This event was free and open to the public.

 Sponsored by the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School and United States of Care.